 Derived directly from the burglary and fire resistance class: the higher the class, the heavier the safes are.
 This is of great importance because if a burglar takes the safe out, the entire contents will be lost.

-Here are some factors to consider when choosing a location for a safe:
+Here are some factors to consider when choosing a place for a safe:

 The security level of the safe

-The safe should be fixed to the wall or floor with special screws or anchors to prevent it from being moved or balanced.
-It should also be hidden from unauthorised view, such as behind a painting, a piece of furniture or in a cupboard.
+The safe should be fixed to a wall or floor with special screws or anchors to prevent it from being moved or balanced.
+It also should be hidden from unauthorised view, such as behind a painting, a piece of furniture or in a cupboard.

 Accessibility to the safe